 Each of the seven circles within the framework addresses a vital area of critical knowledge, skills and dispositions that provide a consistent focus across all courses and learning experiences in teacher education programmes.
 A related set of principles, along with specific graduate outcomes that contribute to each vital area and collectively address the overarching goal of the Conceptual Framework, underpin all teacher education qualifications.
-Importantly the Teaching Council's Graduating Teacher Standards are embedded in this framework.
+Importantly the Teaching Council's Standards for the Teaching Profession are embedded in this framework.